“Leadership is defined by results not attributes.”

 The good news is that excellent results are within your grasp, but not by putting in more hours, nor burning out your team.

-In our research for Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, we interviewed leaders in 61 organizations in 11 countries.
-A common theme was their overriding commitment to seek, not just any results, but excellent results—exceptional performance and impact on multiple stakeholders.
+During our research for Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, we interviewed leaders from 61 organizations in 11 countries.
+A common theme was their overriding commitment to seek, not just any results, but excellent results—exceptional performance and have an impact on multiple stakeholders.

 Nancy Tuor, the final CEO at the Rocky Flats cleanup site, told us, “We created a culture of respect where average people produced extraordinary results.
 We grew and changed into different people.
 It was not about me.
 It was about them.”